jiriyu98/ics2019/README.md

  This project is worked by riscv32 instruction.

- Please note it is my own implemention.
+ Please note it is my own implementation.
 It might have bugs, and they are still waiting to be found.

  Also, thanks to github, I have some references there.
 Hope you guys can find it helpful too.